-STCH is working to change how people get around in Hawaii.
-When we talk about alternative modes or ‘mode shift’, we are really talking about reducing the number of trips people take in individual cars, also known as the ‘vehicle miles traveled’ (VMT).
-By switching to less energy-intensive modes of transportation, we can collectively reduce our negative transportation impacts including imported petroleum consumption, greenhouse gas emissions, and air pollution.
+STCH is working to change how people move around in Hawaii.
+When we talk about alternative modes or ‘mode shift’, we are really talking about reducing overall vehicle miles traveled (VMT) across the state.
+By switching to less energy-intensive modes of transportation and creating efficiencies in our transportation sector, we can reduce consumption of imported petroleum, and the creation of greenhouse gas emissions and air pollution.

-We encourage mode shift by supporting infrastructure, policies, and land-use patterns that will help create a system in which it is easier to get out of your car and travel in other less impactful ways.
+To encourage mode shift, STCH supports infrastructure, policies, and land-use patterns that will help create a system in which it is easier to get out of your car and travel in other, less impactful ways.

 South Shore Bike Path

 The Lei of Parks (or South Shore Bike Path) is a decades-long community vision of interconnected walking and biking paths along Oahu’s south shore, ultimately connecting Diamond Head to West Oahu, enhancing public access to our shorelines and parks, creating non-carbon emitting transportation alternatives, and providing opportunities for people to recreate, exercise, and reconnect with land/water and each other.
 Some parts of the Lei of Parks exist (e.g., Honolulu Zoo to Ala Wai Golf Course, Pearl Harbor Historic Trail).
 Other parts are planned – e.g, the Leeward Bike Path Phases I and II.
 Over 500,000 people on Oahu live within 2 miles of the Lei of Parks, which could provide a scenic “last mile” transportation option that complements mass transit.